DingXiaoH/RepVGG/README.md

 # FAQs

-Q: Is the inference-time model's output the same as the training-time model.
+Q: Is the inference-time model's output the _same_ as the training-time model?

 A: Yes.
 You can verify that by
 ```